Vegetarian Stuffed Acorn Squash

 - Once your squash and quinoa are cooked, Heat up olive oil in a large skillet and add onion, garlic and ginger.
 Cook on medium heat for 2 minutes.

 - Add in your chickpeas and quinoa, and stir to combine.

-- Using a large spoon, scoop out the squash from its peel, give it a rough chop, and toss it in the pan.
-(Set aside the squash shells for plating if desired) Your squash will begin to incorporate and almost “melt” into the dish.
+- Using a large spoon, scoop out the squash from its peel, give it a rough chop, and toss it into the pan.
+(Set aside the squash shells for plating) Your squash will begin to incorporate and almost “melt” into the dish.

 - Next add crushed tomatoes, vegetable broth, madras curry, cumin, garam masala, paprika, cayenne, brown sugar, salt, and pepper.

 - Serve your curry in the acorn shell, and top with fresh cilantro.

 Store leftovers in the fridge for up to 4 days.